Marmar9/Imejges-For-BJ/README.md

-# Imejges-For-BJ
-Qwik JS app with cool imejges !
+# Quick description, app written in next for game voting